New Mexico Institute of Mining and Technology: Statistics

 New Mexico Institute of Mining and Technology Acceptance rate and admissions statistics

-New Mexico Institute of Mining and Technology has an acceptance rate of 97% and is among the 26% of the easiest universities to gain admission to in the United States.
+New Mexico Institute of Mining and Technology has an acceptance rate of 54% and is among the top 18% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women